 Incidental removal of the characterizing species would alter the character of the biotope and the delivery of ecosystem services such as secondary production and bioturbation.
-Arenicola marina is a bioturbator and ecosystem engineer and its incidental removal would probably have a significant effect on the nature of the sediment and the other species that could inhabit the sediment.

-Many lagoons are important feeding areas for birds (Barnes, 1994) and removal of species such as Hydrobia ulvae and Corophium spp. will alter food supply.
-Fish may also feed on bivalve siphons and tails of Arenicola marina (Barnes, 1994).
-The removal of Ruppia and other vegetation will remove refugia enhancing predation on species (Barnes, 1994).
+Many lagoons are important feeding areas for birds (Barnes, 1994) and removal of species such as Hydrobia ulvae, Cerastodoerma glaucum and Corophium spp. will alter food supply.
+The removal of Cladophora could remove refugia enhancing predation on species (Barnes, 1994).
+Juvenile Cerastoderma glaucum inhabit Chaetomorpha linum and other vegetation before settling on sediments (Ivell, 1979), removal of algae will therefore remove habitat for juveniles.
 Populations of oligochaetes provide food for macroinvertebrates fish and birds.
 For example up to 67% of flounder and plaice stomachs examined from the Medway estuary (UK) (Van den Broek, 1978) contained the remains of Tubificoides benedii (studied as Peloscolex benedeni) and shrimps which in turn support higher trophic levels (predatory birds and fish).
-Polychaetes and crustaceans are also predators of oligochaetes and may significantly reduce numbers (Giere & Pfannkuche, 1982 and references therein).
+For some migratory birds the characterizing oligochaetes and crustaceans are also predators of oligochaetes and may significantly reduce numbers (Giere & Pfannkuche, 1982 and references therein).
 The loss of the oligochaete population could, therefore, impact other trophic levels.